 RAI-HC Assessors may use outputs from their evidence-based assessment to assess risk and prioritize clients at high risk of health deterioration.
 Please review the online course (coming soon) for high-risk indicators and evidence supporting this.

-If an individual has a CPS score of 0-2, this is good opportunity to ensure goals of care conversations are started with the individual.
-When the CPS score is 3+, this indicates there is difficulty in daily decision making.
+If an individual has a CPS score of 0-2, this is a good opportunity to ensure goals of care conversations are started with the individual.
+When the CPS score is 3+, this indicates there is difficulty in daily decision-making.
 Consider including the Substitute Decision Maker in the conversation at that time.

-Please review the Care Planning Resources on the RAI-HC Clinical Resource site (internal link).
+Please review the care planning resources on the RAI-HC Clinical Resource site (network access required).

-Score of 3 or 4 in any of the categories of the HoNOS scale indicate high risk of deterioration.
+A score of 3 or 4 in any of the categories of the HoNOS scale indicates a high risk of deterioration.
 Clinicians should have established interventions to address the problem category.

-The dementia roadmap uses signposts to helps clinicians assess stages of dementia.
-Individuals in early-stage dementia are at risk of advancing cognitive decline and therefore at high risk of deterioration.
+The dementia roadmap uses signposts to help clinicians assess the stages of dementia.
+Individuals in early-stage dementia are at risk of advancing cognitive decline and, therefore, at high risk of deterioration.
 Prioritize conversations with these individuals to identify their wishes and priorities before it is too late to do so.